Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 their notice that has caused them to believe that the representations

-under sub-clause (i) arid (ii) contain any material mis-statement.
+under sub-clause (i) and (ii) contain any material mis-statement.

-(g) Based on our examination, which included test checks, the company has
+(f) Based on our examination, which included test checks, except for the

-used accounting software for maintaining its books of accounts for the
+software for maintaining its books of accounts for the financial year

 For KPR & Co